 Top 10 Women in Media, Entertainment, and Creative Arts in South Africa

-1. Mini Dlamini – Actress, Executive Producer, and TV Host
+1. Minnie Dlamini – Actress, Executive Producer, and TV Host

 - Role: TV Host, Executive Producer, Actress

-- Background & Career Path: Mini Dlamini has been a staple in South African entertainment for over a decade.
-She has transitioned from being a popular TV personality to an accomplished producer, setting new standards in the industry.
+- Background & Career Path: Minnie Dlamini is a household name in South Africa, transitioning from a popular TV personality to an influential producer and entrepreneur.

-- Key Achievements & Notable Projects: Dlamini has hosted high-profile events such as the SAMAs and Miss South Africa.
-She has also made her mark as an entrepreneur, owning a production company that focuses on creating content by women, for women.
+- Key Achievements & Notable Projects: Minnie has hosted major events like the SAMAs and Miss South Africa, and owns a production company focusing on content by women, for women.

 - Awards & Recognition: Forbes Woman Africa Excellence in Entertainment Award (2025)